vsTerminus/msfs2020-linux-map-enhancement/README.md

         cd extra/nginx
         sudo wine nginx.exe

-2. You can install nginx with your system package manager and then just manually start it and point it at the packaged config file
+2. You can install nginx via your package manager and use the included config file (Found in `extra/nginx/conf/nginx.conf`)

-        sudo pacman -Sy nginx
-        sudo nginx -c $PWD/extra/nginx/conf/nginx.conf

 Both options seemed to work for me.
 I prefer the second one.
 Note: If you see errors about missing directories you may have to create them.